-French-Canadian bass-baritone PHILIPPE SLY is already gaining international notoriety for his “beautiful, blooming tone and magnetic stage presence” (San Francisco Chronicle).
-Mr. Sly is the first prize winner of the prestigious 2012 Concours Musical International de Montréal and a grand prize winner of the 2011 Metropolitan Opera National Council Auditions singing the varied repertoire of Mozart, Bach, Handel, Stravinsky and Wagner.
-Recently, he was awarded Concert of the Year in Romantic, Post-Romantic and Impressionist Music at the 16th annual ceremony of the Prix Opus in Québec.
+French-Canadian bass-baritone PHILIPPE SLY (Guglielmo) is already gaining international notoriety for his “beautiful, blooming tone and magnetic stage presence” (San Francisco Chronicle).
+Sly is the first-prize winner of the prestigious 2012 Concours Musical International de Montréal and a grand prize winner of the 2011 Metropolitan Opera National Council Auditions singing the varied repertoire of Mozart, Bach, Handel, Stravinsky, and Wagner.
+Recently, he was awarded Concert of the Year in Romantic, Post-Romantic, and Impressionist Music at the 16th annual ceremony of the Prix Opus in Québec.

-Philippe Sly continues as an Adler Fellow at the San Francisco Opera in the 2013 – 2014 season.
+Philippe Sly continues as an Adler Fellow at the San Francisco Opera in the 2013/14 season.
 He will make his debut at Opéra de Lyon in Laurent Pelly’s production of Le comte Ory as Raimbaud and will be seen as Bartolo in San Francisco Opera’s Barber for Families.
-He also opens the Montreal Symphony Orchestra’s season as Méphistophélès in concert performances of Berlioz’s La damnation de Faust under Kent Nagano and will make his debut with the Los Angeles Philharmonic as Guglielmo in Così fan tutte under Gustavo Dudamel in a production by Christopher Alden.
-In concert, Mr. Sly makes his Philadelphia Orchestra debut in Fauré’s Requiem and with Orchestre Métropolitain in Montreal in Bach’s Matthäus-Passion, both under Yannick Nézet-Séguin.
-Additional concert engagements include Handel’s Messiah at the National Arts Centre and with the Winnipeg Symphony Orchestra; Handel’s Solomon with Bernard Labadie and Violons du Roy; and concerts of Fauré, Handel, and Haydn with Orchestre Symphonique de Québec.
-Future seasons will see him at San Francisco Opera, Glyndebourne Festival, Canadian Opera Company, Edmonton Opera, Montreal Symphony Orchestra under Kent Nagano, among others.
+He also opens the Montreal Symphony Orchestra’s season as Méphistophélès in concert performances of Berlioz’ La damnation de Faust under Kent Nagano and makes his debut with the Los Angeles Philharmonic as Guglielmo in Così fan tutte under Gustavo Dudamel in a production by Christopher Alden.
+In concert, Sly makes his Philadelphia Orchestra debut in Fauré’s Requiem and with Orchestre Métropolitain in Montreal in Bach’s Matthäus-Passion, both under Yannick Nézet-Séguin.
+Future seasons will see him at San Francisco Opera, Glyndebourne Festival, Canadian Opera Company, Edmonton Opera, and Montreal Symphony Orchestra under Kent Nagano, among others.

-In the 2012 – 2013 season, Mr. Sly became a member of the prestigious Adler Fellowship Program at the San Francisco Opera where he made his mainstage debut as Guglielmo in Così fan tutte under music director Nicola Luisotti to great critical acclaim.
-On the concert stage, he sang Mozart’s Requiem with Pro Coro Canada in Edmonton, Brahms’s Ein deutsches Requiem with the Ottawa Bach Choir, and Bach’s Christmas Oratorio with the Ottawa Choral Society, among others.
+In the 2012/13 season, Sly became a member of the prestigious Adler Fellowship Program at the San Francisco Opera, where he made his mainstage debut as Guglielmo in Così fan tutte under music director Nicola Luisotti to great critical acclaim.
+On the concert stage, he sang Mozart’s Requiem with Pro Coro Canada in Edmonton, Brahms’ Ein deutsches Requiem with the Ottawa Bach Choir, and Bach’s Christmas Oratorio with the Ottawa Choral Society, among others.
 In recital, he toured Canada in recital with the Debut Atlantic Series and was heard at the Toronto Summer Music Festival with pianist Julius Drake.
-Mr. Sly was a Révélation Radio-Canada artist for the 2012-2013 season.
+Sly was a Révélation Radio-Canada artist for the 2012/13 season.

-After winning the MET National Council Auditions, Mr. Sly became a member of the ensemble at the Canadian Opera Company in the 2011 – 2012 season where he was seen as Hermann in Les contes d’Hoffmann, Amantio di Nicolai in a new production of Gianni Schicchi directed by Catherine Malfitano and conducted by Andrew Davis, as well as A Scythian Man in Iphigénie en Tauride alongside the Iphigénie of Susan Graham.
-In the summer of 2012, Mr. Sly joined the Young Singers Project at the Salzburg Festival where he made his Festival debut as Sithos in von Winter’s Das Labyrinth under the baton of Ivor Bolton.
-He also sang Bach’s St. John Passion with the Montreal Symphony Orchestra under music director Kent Nagano and was soloist with the Malaysian Philharmonic in Kuala Lumpur in a concert of opera arias.
-As a recitalist, Mr. Sly performed with the Canadian Chamber Players in Ottawa and performed in recital in Montreal, Paris, London, and The Hague.
+After winning the MET National Council Auditions, Sly became a member of the ensemble at the Canadian Opera Company in the 2011/12 season, where he was seen as Hermann in Les contes d’Hoffmann, Amantio di Nicolai in a new production of Gianni Schicchi directed by Catherine Malfitano and conducted by Andrew Davis, as well as A Scythian Man in Iphigénie en Tauride alongside the Iphigénie of Susan Graham.
+As a recitalist, Philippe Sly performed with the Canadian Chamber Players in Ottawa and performed in recital in Montreal, Paris, London, and The Hague.